texhex/SQLSimplePS/README.md

 ## Using several parametrized queries at once

-SQL Simple supports adding more than command and execute them in one go.
+SQL Simple supports adding more than one command and execute all in one go.
 A typical example is to clear a table before adding new data.

 ```powershell